stephencweiss/stephencharlesweiss.com/content/blog/2019-08-02/git-push-new.md

   git push —set-upstream origin feature/813/feature-description
 ```

-Taking a page from “Manual Work is a Bug” I decided that this time, I’d figure out how to fix it.<sup>1</sup>
+Taking a page from "Manual Work is a Bug" I decided that this time, I’d figure out how to fix it.<sup>1</sup>

 ## Summarizing The Problem
 Before I could figure out a solution, I needed to make sure I understood the problem.